-6 (iv) Review of major projects. - In the review of a comprehensive permit application 7 involving a major land development and/or major subdivision, the local review board shall hold a 8 public hearing on the master plan and shall, within one hundred and twenty (120) days of 9 issuance of the certification of completeness, or within such further amount of time as may be 10 agreed to by the local review board and the applicant, render a decision.
-Preliminary and final 11 plan review shall be conducted according to local regulations promulgated pursuant to chapter 23 12 of this title except as otherwise specified in this section.

-13 (v) Required findings. - In approving on an application, the local review board shall 14 make positive findings, supported by legally competent evidence on the record which discloses 15 the nature and character of the observations upon which the fact finders acted, on each of the 16 following standard provisions, where applicable:

-17 (A) The proposed development is consistent with local needs as identified in the local 18 comprehensive community plan with particular emphasis on the community's affordable housing 19 plan and/or has satisfactorily addressed the issues where there may be inconsistencies.

-20 (B) The proposed development is in compliance with the standards and provisions of the 21 municipality's zoning ordinance and subdivision regulations, and/or where expressly varied or 22 waived local concerns that have been affected by the relief granted do not outweigh the state and 23 local need for low and moderate income housing.

-24 (C) All low and moderate income housing units proposed are integrated throughout the 25 development; are compatible in scale and architectural style to the market rate units within the 26 project; and will be built and occupied prior to, or simultaneous with the construction and 27 occupancy of any market rate units.

-(D) There will be no significant negative environmental impacts from the proposed 29 development as shown on the final plan, with all required conditions for approval.

-30 (E) There will be no significant negative impacts on the health and safety of current or 31 future residents of the community, in areas including, but not limited to, safe circulation of 32 pedestrian and vehicular traffic, provision of emergency services, sewerage disposal, availability 33 of potable water, adequate surface water run-off, and the preservation of natural, historical or 34 cultural features that contribute to the attractiveness of the community.
+- (iv) Review of major projects.
+In the review of a comprehensive permit application involving a major land development and/or major subdivision, the local review board shall hold a public hearing on the master plan and shall, within one hundred and twenty (120) days of issuance of the certification of completeness, or within such further amount of time as may be agreed to by the local review board and the applicant, render a decision.
+Preliminary and final plan review shall be conducted according to local regulations promulgated pursuant to chapter 23 of this title except as otherwise specified in this section. - (v) Required findings.
+In approving on an application, the local review board shall make positive findings, supported by legally competent evidence on the record which discloses the nature and character of the observations upon which the fact finders acted, on each of the following standard provisions; provided, however, the local board may provide reasonable conditions and limitations on any project.
+Economic feasibility shall not be an impediment to the imposition of such conditions and limitations.
+"Reasonable conditions" are defined as any condition or limitation that the local review board determines is in the public interest, where applicable: - (A) The proposed development is consistent with local needs as identified in the local comprehensive community plan with particular emphasis on the community's affordable housing plan and/or has satisfactorily addressed the issues where there may be inconsistencies. - (B) The proposed development is in compliance with the standards and provisions of the municipality's zoning ordinance and subdivision regulations, and/or where expressly varied or waived local concerns that have been affected by the relief granted do not outweigh the state and local need for low and moderate income housing. - (C) All low and moderate income housing units proposed are integrated throughout the development; are compatible in scale and architectural style to the market rate units within the project; and will be built and occupied prior to, or simultaneous with the construction and occupancy of any market rate units. - (D) There will be no significant negative environmental impacts from the proposed development as shown on the final plan, with all required conditions for approval. - 34 (E) There will be no significant negative impacts on the health and safety of current or future residents of the community, in areas including, but not limited to, safe circulation of pedestrian and vehicular traffic, provision of emergency services, sewerage disposal, availability of potable water, adequate surface water run-off, and the preservation of natural, historical or cultural features that contribute to the attractiveness of the community.